HazemHassine/Spam-Email-Classification-svm/README.md

-## An streamlit app that classfiies emails as spam or ham
+## A streamlit app that classfiies emails as spam or ham

 #### To run you need to: